Makeblock: mBot Series

 The most complex robot of the mBot series is aimed at users aged 12 and up.
 It includes an assembly guide of 10 designs that can be customized and adjusted.
 The kit contains more than 160 mechanical parts and modules, including Makeblock's MegaPi mainboard and is compatible with Arduino and Raspberry Pi.
 Along with Makeblock's block-based programming, Arduino IDE, Node.js and Python languages are supported.

 There are also add-on packs.

-1.5 mTiny
+mTiny

 mTiny is an early education robot for children.
 Its Tap Pen Controller is a coding tool that exercises children's logical thinking and problem-solving abilities.
 It brings computer programming into children's lives, using coding cards and various themed map blocks to guide the child in exploring, perceiving, and creating through interactive, stimulating, games.
 The continuously updated mTiny toolkit also fosters children's interest in learning math, English, music, and other subjects.